tuosuniversity/Vellum/Output/EN/Aware But Stuck/23_Reality_Weaving.md

 ## Article 3

-**SEO-Optimized Title:** Quantum Mindfulness: An Overview of the "Reality Weaving" Framework for Mental Mastery
+ Quantum Mindfulness: An Overview of the "Reality Weaving" Framework for Mental Mastery

 **Article Body:**